nugins99/cdtags/README.md

 I wrote this mostly out of curiousity, but also to have a fzf-like tool on an environment where the toolchain needed by fzf is not available.
 The core scoring algorithm are AI generated implementations of well-known algorithms.
-A bulk of the dcode for this is just input/output processing needed to make a responsive application able to handle signifiant volumes of data that is streamed in.
+A bulk of the code for this is just input/output processing needed to make a responsive application able to handle signifiant volumes of data that is streamed in.